qdrant/landing_page/qdrant-landing/content/blog/what-is-a-vector-database.md

 Each pixel in an image can be seen as one dimension, as it holds data (like color intensity values for red, green, and blue channels in a color image).
 So even a small image with thousands of pixels translates to thousands of dimensions.

-So from now on, when we talk about high-dimensional data, we mean that the datacontains a large number of data points (pixels, features, semantics, syntax).
+So from now on, when we talk about high-dimensional data, we mean that the data contains a large number of data points (pixels, features, semantics, syntax).

 The **creation** of vector data (so we can store this high-dimensional data on our vector database) is primarily done through **embeddings**.